Row concave Shape Decorative svg added to bottom

 The fact is, as I have argued in Re-enchanting the Earth: Why AI Needs Religion, AI continues a transcendent trajectory in evolution itself.
 As John Passmore observed, a thread running from Charles Darwin through Henri Bergson to Teilhard de Chardin treats perfectibility as built into evolution, not imposed upon it from outside.
 Julian Huxley was among the first to recognize transhumanism as an essential feature of the evolutionary process—a point Teilhard developed more deeply.
 As philosopher Andy Clark wrote, we have always been “natural-born cyborgs,” cognitive hybrids reaching across the skin into tools, environments, and now machines.
 Technology, in this sense, is built into the story of life: bees build hives, ants build colonies, beavers build dams; and from its first emergence, Homo sapiens has distinguished itself by complex brains and tool-making.
 Bergson proposed an élan vital, a vital impulse within life’s ongoing work of self-complexification.
 Ernst Kapp raised the question of whether technology is a tool we use or an extension of what we are.
 Teilhard’s paradigm clearly favors the latter.
 Technology has consistently extended human function: the eye extended through the lens of glasses, the ear extended into the telephone, the feet extended into cars and airplanes.
 The last frontier has been the mind itself, now extended into machines.
 It is this last frontier that unsettles us so deeply, because it touches the very uniqueness we had claimed for ourselves—the ability to think, feel, attend, discern, imagine, and create.
 When powerful systems such as those developed by OpenAI replicate our most prized cognitive tasks in seconds, the qualities once held to mark human greatness can suddenly look like unremarkable operations that any sufficiently complex system can perform.

-One question that haunts me is whether AI would have emerged in the mid-twentieth century in the form it did if that century not been so violent—as if, by 1950, humanity was exhibiting signs of a deep psychic split between mind and heart, soul and body.
+One question that haunts me is whether AI would have emerged in the mid-twentieth century in the form it did if that century had not been so violent—as if, by 1950, humanity was exhibiting signs of a deep psychic split between mind and heart, soul and body.
 Personhood showed itself in the mid-twentieth century not only deeply flawed but coping with a split brain.
 In Carl Jung’s terms, the collective shadow had broken loose.
 What the psyche refuses to own in itself, it projects outward and destroys in the other; and when the symbolic containers that once held those darker contents—myth, ritual, a living religious imagination—lose their integrative force, the contents do not disappear, they erupt as history.
 How else could human “persons” exterminate innocent men, women, and children in gas chambers, treat Black human beings as property to be violated and sold, or regard homosexuals as abominations to be eradicated?
 How did the conscious ego split so violently from the deeper, shared strata of the psyche that Jung called the collective unconscious?
 These are questions we have largely failed to face head-on, and yet I suspect they stand behind the rapid advance of AI.
 When Alan Turing asked whether a machine could think like a human, he was asking, at some deeper register, whether the fractured mid-century mind could find its way toward a healed existence through a different medium of communication—since what marks the human person above all is symbolic language, and by mid-twentieth century we had witnessed symbolic failure.
 AI was not simply a thought experiment but an existential choice for survival.
 The false lures of transcendence through power and greed had landed humanity in a heap of human bodies.
 The thinking machine offered a new means of transcendence.
 What began as a philosophical question has, within seventy-five years, become a civilizational one.

 The cat is out of the bag.
 AI evolution is proceeding exponentially with or without us.
 Can we catch our breath as we chase it down the highway of the future—or is human extinction inevitable?